Flipper-Community/flipper-community-wiki/flip-wiki/docs/faq-general.md

 ### What can the Flipper Zero do?
 All of the cool things the device can do are nicely laid out in the [**official docs**](https://docs.flipper.net)!

+### Should I ask ChatGPT or other AI tools about Flipper Zero?
+**Please do not ask AI tools about the Flipper Zero or development on it**.
+Due to the fact that the Flipper zero is such a unique device, these tools ^^***almost always are guaranteed to get the information wrong***^^.
+In our extensive testing it ***CANNOT*** be relied on for any information, whether thats seller information or development information or code.
+Please instead seek information from the [official product site](https://flipperzero.one).

+??? tip "protip"
+    chatgpt is cringe bro.
+Do your own research fr.

 ### Will this device make me a super cool hacker so I can hack my entire city?
 **No.** This devices is geared for educational use to learn about tech, not for you to be a menace to society.
 TikTok and Instagram videos love to lie about its features, so you will be disappointed if you're buying based on that.